Protecting The Employment Rights Of Teachers

 - A blemish on their professional reputation

 Attorney Kevin Luibrand will use his years of experience to build an effective strategy for your 3020-a hearing.
 He has assisted New York State teachers with many types of disciplinary charges, including actions related to incompetence, negligence and alleged sexual or financial misconduct.
 Kevin Luibrand will work to defend your employment and protect your professional reputation through every step of the process.

 Time Is A Factor In Teacher Disciplinary Actions

 Because of strict deadlines involved in disciplinary actions, it is essential that teachers contact our office as soon as possible.
 Our knowledgeable attorney will ensure that the school board follows the correct procedures and that you get the best possible outcome for your case.
-You can contact our office now to start the legal process by calling 518-213-3770 or toll-free at 877-240-9594, or by using the contact form.
+You can contact our office now to start the legal process by calling 518-213-3770 or by using the contact form.